 This angle is the view from the door.

-A new desk to hold my computer was the most urgent change needed.
+A new desk to hold my computer was the most critical change needed.
 The old mission style table had no drawers and snagged my clothes often with its rough edges.
 Another change that lightened this room was to remove a table from in front of the window.
 I admit to having some difficulty with letting things flow like a river in my home decor.
 New additions were coming in, but not enough was flowing out.

 A shot from the balcony shows the sitting area changes.
-I removed several layers of Italian trays, tables, and other items to give the space a lighter more modern look.
+I removed several layers of Italian trays, tables, and other items to give the space a lighter, more modern look.
 I replaced the Mediterranean terrace print with a more contemporary piece of art on a plain canvas.

 The dark, heavy table that was previously under the oversize Hudson River style painting is now being used upstairs as my makeup table.
 I added the Art Deco style small mirrored chest to the back of the sofa.
-Mirrored surfaces, straight legs, glass tables and unframed canvases all serve to lighten up and modernize spaces.
+Mirrored surfaces, straight legs, glass tables, and unframed canvases all serve to lighten up and modernize spaces.
 I studied hundreds of Architectural Digest articles before making these changes.

 I moved the pedestal with the urn to the other side of the room and added a small metal and glass table to the area by the stairs.
-I had too many curved dark wood pieces of furniture, so I replaced the curvy coffee table with a more modern straight edge dark distressed piece which relates nicely to the piano painting.
+I had too many curved dark wood pieces of furniture, so I replaced the curvy coffee table with a more modern straight edge dark distressed piece that relates nicely to the piano painting.

 Fresh flowers and an urn full of seashells I gathered from beaches around the world are now on the bar cart.
-When my favorite Stargazer and Casablanca lilies appear in flower shops, they will be placed in crystal vases throughout the main floor.
-I adore lilies and white orchids.

 I added a new round pedestal table to the breakfast nook.